 Between maintaining her practice as a nutritionist, hosting her Food Network show (Healthy Appetite With Ellie Krieger), and writing her cookbooks — not to mention raising a daughter — Ellie Krieger knows a thing or two about putting meals together quickly.
 The recipes in her forthcoming cookbook, So Easy, prove that tasty meals made with quality ingredients can also be mercifully quick.

 “A good meal doesn’t have to be complex if you have nice ingredients,” Krieger says.
 She also points out that quality foods don’t all have to be fresh from the field, especially when it comes to go-to items for busy nights.
 She prefers frozen, raw, cleaned shrimp because it’s so versatile, and she likes keeping a variety of veggies, such as spinach, broccoli and peas, in the freezer.
 A few cans of diced tomatoes (which make a great base for minestrone or impromptu sauce for chicken) and a variety of quick-cooking whole grains are staples in her cupboards.
-(For more on how to create a healthy and flexible pantry, see “The Clean-Eats Pantry” in the May 2008 archives.)
+(For more on how to create a healthy and flexible pantry, see “The Clean-Eats Pantry”.)

 This quick meal of shrimp fried rice, adapted from So Easy, is among her favorites for making good use of leftover brown rice.
 “Everything in it is stuff you can keep around awhile,” she says.
 Frozen shrimp keeps in the freezer for months; cabbage keeps for two weeks in the crisper and makes a great veggie addition to stir-fries, salads and soups.
 For extra protein and flavor, you can scramble in a couple of eggs during the last minute of stir-frying the rice.